 What cannot be patented:

-Note: In addition to utility patents, encompassing one of the categories above, patent protection may be available for
+encompassing one of the categories above, patent protection may

-(1) ornamental design of an article of manufacture or (2) asexually reproduced plant varieties as design and plant patents.
+or (2) asexually reproduced plant varieties as design and plant

 A: The courts have placed an ever greater burden on the patent applicant, during both application drafting and prosecution.
 To avoid being narrowed during litigation, applications should unambiguously describe what the invention is and the full scope of coverage claimed by the applicant.
 Items disclosed in the application but not specifically claimed may be held to have been dedicated to the public.
 Descriptions should be drafted with an awareness that, if there is a question as to the scope of a claim or the meaning of a claim term, the courts look closely at the written description and any statements made by the applicant during application prosecution.